 The bill also includes a new 35 U.S.C. § 299A, which limits discovery prior to a claim construction ruling to information necessary for claim construction.
 As IP practitioners are aware, discovery is one of the most costly, disruptive and resource intensive aspects of any litigation.

 One additional significant provision in the bill speaks to the identification of interested parties under proposed 35 U.S.C. § 299(d).
 This provision defines an “interested party” as a person other than the party alleging infringement that: is an assignee; has a right, including a contingent right, to enforce or sublicense the patent(s)-in-suit; or has a direct financial interest in the patent, including the right to any part of an award of damages or any part of licensing revenue.
 The latter provision carves out as exceptions to the definition an attorney or law firm providing legal representation in the case if compensation reasonably related to that representation is the sole basis for the financial interest; or, a person whose sole financial interest in the patent or patents at issue is ownership of an equity interest in the party alleging infringement, unless such person has the right or ability to “influence, direct, or control” the litigation.

 So among the other and myriad proposed and pending legislation aimed at “patent trolls,” the Innovation Act will be one to watch, given its overall tenor of reining in abusive patent litigation practices.
-A summary of the bill may be viewed here.

 Next we will report on the Senate’s just-introduced bill, The Patent Litigation Integrity Act, S. 1612.
 Stay tuned!